JupiterOne-Archives/docs-old/guides/entity-relationship-mappings.md

 * Mapping rules are triggered when a `SOURCE` entity matches.
 Rules are NOT automatically reversed so that relationships are updated when a `TARGET` is created/updated.
+* The **Source Filters** must match an entity or the rule will not trigger.
+It may be necessary to _add properties to entities_ at the source so that when they are ingested they will match the rule.
-* A rule produces relationships to all `TARGET` entities matching the target filters.
+* A rule produces relationships to all `TARGET` entities matching the **Target filters**.
+It may be necessary to _add properties to entities_ at the source so that when they are ingested they will match the rule.

 ### Global Mappings